 About This Project

-However, real-world operations often require capabilities beyond what the standard integration provides:
+However, real-world operations often require capabilities beyond what the standard integration provides.

 - Sync only under specific conditions